pypr/compyle/docs/source/details.rst

 not are limited to sorting, polynomial evaluation, and tree operations.
 Blelloch's literature on prefix sums (`Prefix Sums and Their Applications <https://www.cs.cmu.edu/~guyb/papers/Ble93.pdf>`_) has many more examples and is a recommended read before using scans.
-The ``cpy.parallel`` module provides a ``Scan`` class which can be used to develop and execute such scans.
+The ``compyle.parallel`` module provides a ``Scan`` class which can be used to develop and execute such scans.
 The scans can be run on GPUs using the OpenCL backend or on CPUs using either the OpenCL or Cython backend.
 A CUDA backend is not yet supported.

-The scan semantics in cpy are similar to those of the GenericScanKernel in PyOpenCL (https://documen.tician.de/pyopencl/algorithm.html#pyopencl.scan.GenericScanKernel).
+The scan semantics in compyle are similar to those of the GenericScanKernel in PyOpenCL (https://documen.tician.de/pyopencl/algorithm.html#pyopencl.scan.GenericScanKernel).
 Similar to the case for reduction, the main differences from the PyOpenCL implementation are that the expressions (`input_expr`, `segment_expr`, `output_expr`) are all functions rather than strings.

-The following examples demonstrate how scans can be used in cpy.
+The following examples demonstrate how scans can be used in compyle.
 The first example is to find the cumulative sum of all elements of an array::

   ary = np.arange(10000, dtype=np.int32)